Select any two GPUs for comparison

 The Radeon HD 8750M 2GB DDR3 has 384 Shader Processing Units and the GeForce GT 635M 2GB DDR3 has 144.
 However, the actual shader performance of the HD 8750M is 285 and the actual shader performance of the GT 635M is 194.
 The HD 8750M having 91 better shader performance is not particularly notable, as altogether the GT 635M performs better when taking into account other relevant data.

 The HD 8750M transistor size technology is 12 nm (nanometers) smaller than the GT 635M.
 This means that the HD 8750M is expected to run slightly cooler and achieve higher clock frequencies than the GT 635M.
-As they exhibit similar graphical performance, the HD 8750M should consume less power than the GT 635M.

 The GeForce GT 635M 2GB DDR3 requires 35 Watts to run but there is no entry for the HD 8750M.